occidere/GithubWatcher/README.md

 2. Get previous information of user and repository from database (Elasticsearch)
 3. Comparing both of them to find changes
     - Increase/Decrease of Followers
-    - Increate/Decrease of Stargazers
+    - Increase/Decrease of Stargazers
-    - Increate/Decrease of Watchers
+    - Increase/Decrease of Watchers
-    - Increate/Decrease of Forks
+    - Increase/Decrease of Forks
+    - Increase/Decrease of Reactions Emoji
 4. Send notification message on [Line](https://line.me/en/)
 5. Save latest information on database